 To register, you can download the app via the App Store, Google Play or call [Phone number].
 Further information can be found on the [app name] website.”

-• Ensuring that all options available to address the fine are clearly provided on outcome letters and the letter explains how options can be accessed, including social justice initiatives administered by Fines Victoria.
+• Ensure that all options available to address the fine are clearly set out in outcome letters and that the letter explains how options can be accessed, including social justice initiatives administered by Fines Victoria.

 Website and public information

-• Providing accessible and understandable information about internal reviews educates potential applicants on the process and offers an opportunity to highlight that each application is assessed on its merits.
+• Provide accessible and understandable information about internal reviews, as this educates potential applicants on the process and offers an opportunity to highlight that each application is assessed on its merits.

 Plain English

-• Using plain English in all communications to ensure the information is easily understood.
+• Use plain English in all communications to ensure information is easily understood.

 Using plain English helps people understand: